HafizMassamTabraizKhan/Leaderboard/README.md

 4. HTML best semantics
 5. CSS and linters
 6. Dynamically render scores using javascript and webpack
+7. Add new records
+8. Use Leaderboard API to get and post data

 <p align="right">(<a href="#readme-top">back to top</a>)</p>